Opening and Closing Front Doors from Outside

 - Single-click or triple-click the key fob's lock/unlock button (if the Close All with Key Fob setting is on, only a single click is needed to close all doors and trunks—a triple-click is needed if the setting is off).

-Opening Front Doors from Interior
+Opening and Closing Front Doors from Interior

 To open a front door while sitting inside, press the button located at the top of the interior door handle and push the door open.

 You can also use the touchscreen popup to open and close doors when inside Model X while the vehicle is in Park or by touching .

 The driver's door automatically closes when you sit in the driver's seat and press the brake pedal.
 You can also close doors by simply pulling the handle toward you.